Jigsaw Puzzle Tips

 Jigsaw Puzzle Strategies, Tips, and Hints: A Guide to Becoming a Puzzle Expert

-With winter right around the corner, it’s good to have some ideas for family activities that are inexpensive, conversation-friendly, and indoor-oriented but not so separated as having everyone sitting around the couch or online.
-Jigsaw puzzles are great for this time of year.
+At any time of year, it’s good to have some ideas for family activities that are inexpensive, conversation-friendly, and indoor-oriented for sudden rainy days.
+Jigsaw puzzles are a great alternative to hours of television or video games.
 But if you’re new to puzzles (or your puzzle strategies aren’t working out as you’d hoped and you’re looking for some more tricks), here is our guide to some jigsaw puzzle tips and hints to help you assemble puzzles like a pro.

 Hopefully these suggestions will ensure your puzzling is a fun time for all and that no puzzles are left unfinished!